Gh hip-hop: Hip hop evolution

 Fast forward twenty-four years, and hip hop evolved into a more diverse and trendy culture where festivals like the Chale Wote Street Art Festival were a means by which the culture was made widespread.
 This brought about groups such as yoyo tinz which promoted Ghanaian hip hop through TV shows and documentaries.
 This also brought about the induction of "Kasahari" which is a twi word meaning "Fast Talk" and is mostly associated with musicians that rap fast.
 This was a term given to musicians who rapped very fast while using the local dialect known as twi.
 Some products of Kasahari include Sarkodie and Obrafour.

 Hip hop today

 Hip hop in Ghana experienced some tensions between two well-known rappers namely Sarkodie and M.anifest This conflict came into existence when Sarkodie in a song titled Bossy, used a popular phrase of Manifest and this sparked tensions between them.
 Manifest reacted to this by doing a song titled the godMc and this tension continued.

 Hip hop in Ghana has been taken over now by the "new school" with acts such as Patapaa, Pappy Kojo, Joey B, La meme gang, Big Ghun, Amerado, B4bonah, teephlow, Kojo Cue, Lil shaker, R2bees and Kwesi Arthur.

+Since 2020, a drill rap scene has emerged in the city of Kumasi.
+Inspired by American drill music, it is known locally as asakaa, and its prominent artists include rapper Yaw Tog.